danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/Getting-Started.md

 ## How to present an initial onboarding screen

-We can use the modal capabilities to open an initial onboarding when a `DocumentGroup`-based app is launched for the first time.
+We can use the modal capabilities to open an initial onboarding when a ``SwiftUI/DocumentGroup``-based app is launched for the first time.

-All you have to do is to add an `onboardingSheet` or `onboardingFullScreenCover` modifier to the `DocumentGroup`:
+You just have to add an ``SwiftUI/DocumentGroup/onboardingModal(id:type:store:delay:dismissAfter:content:)`` modifier to the group, to make it present the onboarding modal when the app launches:

 ```swift
 @main